-The break-even age between taking benefits at 62 vs. full retirement is 77-78.
-The break-even age between taking benefits at full retirement age vs. delaying until age 70 is 82-83.
+The break-even age between taking benefits at 62 vs. full retirement is typically age 77 or 78.
+The breakeven age between taking benefits at full retirement age vs. delaying until age 70 is generally age 82 or 83.
 Living beyond the break-even points results in the collection of a greater amount of benefits during your lifetime.
 However, if you're in poor health or have reason to believe you won't live beyond the break-even ages, taking early benefits would be advantageous.